thiagosanches/my-recipes/README.md

 ### How to run it?
 - You can run: `make test` and/or `make (link|unlink)`.

-# WORK IN PROGRESS - THE DOCUMENTATION ABOVE IS DEPRECATED!
+### WORK IN PROGRESS - THE STEPS BELOW IS DEPRECATED!

 This repository includes: